SoumyaAbraham/Pewlett-Hackard_Analysis/README.md

    There are 133776 rows in all.
    The csv file can be found here: [retirement_titles](https://github.com/SoumyaAbraham/Pewlett-Hackard_Analysis/blob/main/Data/retirement_titles.csv)
    Note emp_no 10004, 10005 and 10009 are repeated with different titles.
+This suggests possible promotions or switching internally to a different            department.

    * To get the unique titles with the most recent titles for each employee:

    ![unique](https://github.com/SoumyaAbraham/Pewlett-Hackard_Analysis/blob/main/Screenshots/unique_titles.png)
-   You will notice the duplicated emp_nos have been removed and the table now only consists of  unique values per emp_no, based on the most recent title each employee holds.
+   You will notice the duplicated emp_nos have been removed.
+This table now only consists of the title each employee currently holds.

    There are now 72458 currently employed employees that will be retiring soon.
+That is quite the number!
    The csv file can be found here: [unique_title](https://github.com/SoumyaAbraham/Pewlett-Hackard_Analysis/blob/main/Data/unique_titles.csv)

    * Here is a count of employeed in each title: